lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 | [20_25)     | 65                             |
 | [25_30)	  | 203                            |
 | **Σ**       | **270**                        |

+*Table 6* Number of entries for analysis in the 'Low-confidence' subset

 I close-read the randomly generated entries to verify whether the CLIP3 classification given for each of these corresponds to my own (i.e., human-produced) classification.
 I noted this down in a 0-1 system.
 I annotated both the first- and the second-choice classification in this manner, and the close-reading analysis results are as follows: